BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

-User research should not be a one-sided extraction of information but a collaboration between researchers and users to find better solutions.
-Since researchers initiate research efforts, it is up to them to create frameworks that respect users' privacy.
-That means full upfront disclosure, open collaboration, and a mutual understanding of how research results will be used.
+User research should not be a one-sided extraction of collaboration between researchers and users.
+Since researchers initiate research efforts, it is up to them to create frameworks that respect users’ privacy.
+That means upfront disclosures, open collaboration, and transparency about how research results are used.

 </div>